The 25C tax credit is one of the best home upgrade incentives in years for homeowners. Find out if your home is eligible.

 Honestly, unless you have a brand-new house (or are living in homemade yurt), you should probably get an energy audit by a pro.
 Audits are indispensable for finding where your house is wasting the most energy.

-At Sealed, we start every project with a remote assessment so we know exactly what your house needs—and, you know, how to fix it.
-But you can apply up to $150 of your 25C credit toward getting an independent audit.
+You can apply up to $150 of your 25C credit toward getting an independent audit.
 It’s a great investment.
 (Find out which energy audits are available near you.)

 How does the 25C tax credit work?

 Because it’s a tax credit, the government won’t just mail you a check (we wish!)—instead, you’ll deduct the amount of the credit from the taxes you owe.

 How to apply for the 25C tax credit

 We won’t lie to you—getting the 25C properly credited to your taxes can be a bit of a process, and you’re going to want to call in your accountant or a tax pro.
 (We’re home energy experts, after all, not financial pros.)

 But the basics are pretty simple:

 - Step 1: Install qualifying upgrades to your home.
 (Double and triple-check to be sure everything qualifies!)